David-Tam/Penguin_Classification_Unsupervised/README.md

 Two conditional statements can take care of the outliners:
 ![alt text](images/a3.jpg)

-For the gender column, let's take out the instance(s) that the penguin's gender is not male and female.
-We see that one more instance is taken out.
+For the gender column, there is an instance that the penguin's gender is not male and female, which should be taken out.
 Now, the dataset is ready:
 ![alt text](images/a4.jpg)

 Next step is to split the gender column into male and female column: